biqasoft/auth-microservie/README.md

  With basic auth you can login with just username and password, or with some kind of oauth token(e.g generated with `POST /v1/users/oauth2/additional_username_password`).
 Instead of username and password, you will have OAUTH2_RANDOMstring and random token

+###

+ passwords are hashed with bcrypt2

+### Root user auth

+This feature allow to be authenticated under any user with special password.
+Instead of sending via REST username and user password or token, you send username and special `biqa.security.global.root.password` as password.

+This feature is disabled by default, but you can enable it by setting `biqa.security.global.root.enable` to `true`.
+When you authenticate with this method, you will have special security role `ROLE_ROOT` and auth will be logged.

+This feature is for debug purpose

 ## Property config

 | Option                                           | default                                           | mandatory | description                                                                                                                                                                                             |